NyteshadeXT/PF2e-Vault/8) Adventures/1J - The Kobold Hall (DMG)/06) The True Threat.md

 **Pool:** The pool of water is 2 feet deep and frozen solid.
 The ice is difficult terrain, but the dragon ignores it if it walks through it (thanks to its ice walk ability).

 > [!tip]+ Treasure
 > If the PCs manage to slay the dragon, they find a small cave up ahead that has a locked treasure chest (DC 20 [[skills#Thievery|Thievery]] check to open).
-The chest contains the piece of dragon hide that Bergen wanted recovered, 24 gp in a small felt bag a Rime Crystal and a Sturdy Shield (Minor).
+The chest contains the piece of dragon hide that Bergen wanted recovered, 24 gp in a small felt bag, two potions of lesser healing, a Rime Crystal and a Sturdy Shield (Minor).